-Mornington Wilderness Camp is not always on the 'must visit' list when people do the Gibb River Road.
+Mornington Wilderness Camp is not always on the ‘must visit’ list when people do the Gibb River Road.
 That’s partly because its an extra 180km round trip, plus extra driving to see the gorges.
 However, the main reason is people just don’t know how truly beautiful and amazing it is, and stick to the better known locations (Windjana and Tunnel Creek, Bell Gorge, Manning Gorge, Mitchell Falls and El Questro).

 In this post, we cover why Mornington Wilderness Camp is such an amazing place.
 Is it worth it?
 I’ll leave that decision up to you!

 About Mornington Wilderness Camp